Kavanaugh Denies Allegation Of Sexual Misconduct During High School

 According to the New York Times, which reported on the letter about the alleged incident, the FBI sent the information to the White House on Thursday to add it to Kavanaugh's background check file, but has not opened an investigation on the matter.

 Grassley's office says it will proceed with the planned judiciary committee vote on Kavanaugh's nomination next week.
-A spokesman for the chairman said Kavanaugh has completed six FBI background checks from 1993 and 2018, and that Feinstein, who obtained the letter in July, did not raise the issue during the hearings or attend a closed session on the nomination where the information could have been discussed.
+A spokesman for the chairman said Kavanaugh has completed six FBI background checks between 1993 and 2018, and that Feinstein, who obtained the letter in July, did not raise the issue during the hearings or attend a closed session on the nomination where the information could have been discussed.
 The aide also said Grassley only learned about the allegation from news sources this week and that the FBI sent the Senate the updated report on Thursday.

 A full vote by the Senate is expected by the end of the month.